 Prior site-related projects funded by TIF include the Wells-Wentworth Connector and the Taylor Street bridge.
 The developer is also committing approximately $200 million in private funding toward public improvements, including:

-A 78 Community Advisory Council announced by Mayor Lightfoot in December 2019 will be formed to serve as a conduit for community input as construction moves forward over the next three years.
-The 17-member CAC will consist of neighborhood representatives, community leaders, design professionals, and subject-matter experts appointed by Mayor Lightfoot and Ald.
+A 78 Community Advisory Council announced by Mayor Lightfoot in December 2019 serves as a conduit for community input as construction moves forward over the next three years.
+The 17-member CAC consists of neighborhood representatives, community leaders, design professionals, and subject-matter experts appointed by Mayor Lightfoot and Ald.
 Byron Sigcho-Lopez (25th) in consultation with local stakeholders.
-The group will meet quarterly starting in early 2020, making advisory recommendations ranging from public infrastructure design to traffic control to open space, among other issues.
-CAC member applications may be submitted until Friday, Jan.
-17, 2020, at the link below.
+The group meets quarterly, making advisory recommendations ranging from public infrastructure design to traffic control to open space, among other issues.
+CAC members include:

 Phase one design for The 78, including infrastructure improvements, will begin in 2020.
 Phase one construction of the Wells-Wentworth connection is complete and phase two is nearing completion, as of December 2019.
 The third and final phase is expected to be complete by summer 2021.